 I completed the Oxford Cambridge and RSA certificate in Counselling Skills in 2005 and am a graduate of Spectrum's Psychotherapy training programme.

-Spectrum is a centre for humanistic training and is a registered organisation of the United Kingdom Council of Psychotherapy (UKCP).
-I am an accredited Spectrum psychotherapist and am registered with the UKCP.
+I am an accredited psychotherapist and am registered with the UKCP.

-I have also completed the Sensorimotor Psychotherapy Institute’s training for the treatment of Trauma, their Advanced training for more complex issues and their training for Developmental Trauma (due to complete in mid-June 2015).
+I have also completed the Sensorimotor Psychotherapy Institute’s training for the treatment of Trauma, their Advanced training for more complex issues and their training for Developmental Trauma.
 Sensorimotor Psychotherapy is a cutting-edge, mindfulness-based psychotherapy for trauma, based on the latest research and neuroscience.